-Attendance at the ADS sessions is currently limited to LMPS residents, preceptors and staff due to room size restrictions.
-If LMPS preceptors are interested in attending or having undergraduate students they are currently precepting attend, please advise the Program Coordinator in advance to allow us to ensure adequate room space is booked and session facilitators can be made aware.
+Attendance at the ADS sessions is currently limited to LMPS residents and preceptors due to room size restrictions.
+If LMPS preceptors are interested in attending, please advise the Program Coordinator in advance to allow us to ensure adequate room space is booked and session facilitators can be made aware.
 Tele- or videoconferencing is generally not pre-arranged for these sessions as all residents are expected to attend in person.

 EXPECTATIONS OF RESIDENTS

 - Residents are not required to attend ADS sessions during scheduled vacation weeks